is-a-dev/docs/src/useful/faq.md

 ## Can I become a maintainer or join the is-a.dev team?

-We don’t accept direct applications.
+We don't accept direct applications.
 Team members are **handpicked**, often based on community involvement and support activity.
 Even then, it does **not guarantee** a position.

 ---